dbazile/andsoitcontinues.com/data/markdown/defending-function-hoisting-in-a-commit-message.md

+---
-Date:     2015-12-03
+date:    2015-12-03
-Subject:  Defending Function Hoisting in a Commit Message
+subject: Defending Function Hoisting in a Commit Message
-Tags:     javascript, style, readable code, hoisting, politics, eslint
+tags:
+    - javascript
+    - style
+    - readable code
+    - hoisting
+    - politics
+    - eslint
+abstract: |
-Abstract: I recently had to defend the disabling of code style enforcement to allow function hoisting.
+    I recently had to defend the disabling of code style enforcement to allow function hoisting.
 Knowing that I wouldn't get away with such a unilateral change without a _very_ good reason, I wrote a lengthy justification in my commit message.
+---

 ## Background